gingermusketeer/commun.js/README.md

 - sandboxing modules from browser environment
     - ```var document = require('document');```
 - simple syntax
-    - A file is treated as a module and the only things exposed from the file is done explicitly through it exports
+    - A file is treated as a module and the only things exposed from the file is done explicitly through its exports
     - ```exports.awesomeFunctionality = ...```

 ## getting started